seflless/joy-vscode/README.md

 # Joy Editor
 This is an experimental editor based on trying to make [Joy](https://ncase.me/joy/) work in a file editor form.
 For now it only supports the Turtle style drawing features.

-This project is partly for testing out the custom VS Code editor generator I'm building: https://github.com/seflless/create-vscode-extension.
+This project is partly for testing out the [custom VS Code editor generator I'm building](https://github.com/seflless/create-vscode-extension).

 This editor isn't available on the VS Code Marketplace as of now, but you can use install via [each releases attached .vsix installer](https://github.com/seflless/joy-vscode/releases)